Muff1nz/PygameDeepRLAgent/README.md

 I've been updating this readme as i experiment and make changes to the code, which could include changes to the actual neural network.
 This means that trying to reproduce these results now by using the parameters i used might not give the same results, because the network is likely different now from when i ran the training session that produced the result given in the readme.
-Looking at the version control history of this readme, and checkout out the commit that the result was added in should work.
+Looking at the version control history of this readme, and checking out the commit that the result was added in should work.

 # PygameDeepRLAgent
 This project is about training deepRL agents at varius tasks made with pygame.
 Currently using an A3C agent.